Collective communication in a transparent world: Phase transitions in a many-body Potts model and social-quantum duality: Phase Structure in the Thermodynamic Limit

-The global minimum of the reduced potential $f_n(c)$ defined in Eq.\eq{eq:critpotconc} --- and consequently of the full potential $F_n$ --- depends critically on the interaction coefficients $J_2, \dots, J_r$ and the value of $n$.
-Specifically, we consider the $q$-color system with two-- and three--body couplings at temperature $T=1$.
+The global minima of the reduced potential $f_n(c)$ and the full potential $F_n$ (defined in \cref{eq:reduced-potential-fn}) depend critically on the interaction coefficients $J_2, \dots, J_r$ and the value of $n$.
+Specifically, we consider the $q$-color system with two- and three-body couplings at temperature $T=1$.
 We begin with the thermodynamic limit and discuss finite-size effects in the next section.

-The effective potential reaches its global minimum through different scenarios -- see \fig{fig:figure3}: \begin{enumerate}[(i)] \item $c_{\min} \to 1$, all agents of the society share the single opinion forming a strongly consensus (totalitarian) phase; \item $1/q < c_{\min} < 1$, the agents of the society share the single dominant opinion, however equally populated minor opinions are present (consensus phase) -- see \eq{eq:critpotconc}; \item $c_{\min} = 1/q$, the agents of the society represented by $q$ communities can choose among $q$ opinions, all equally likely ("mixed" or "democratic" phase); \item $0 < c_{\min} < 1/q$, the agents of the society represented by $q$ community share $q-1$ equally populated opinions and have a nucleus of one common though yet minority opinion, this phase vanishes at $T = 0$. \item $c_{\min} \to 0$, the agents of the society represented by $q$ communities share $q-1$ (but not $q$) equally weighted opinions. \end{enumerate}
+The effective potential reaches its global minimum through five distinct scenarios (\cref{fig:configurations-and-landscapes}): \begin{enumerate}[(i)] \item Complete consensus phase ($c_{\min} \to 1$): a fully ordered configuration where all agents share a single opinion (sociologically, a \enquote{totalitarian regime}); \item Consensus phase ($1/q < c_{\min} < 1$): one dominant opinion coexists with equally populated minority opinions (sociologically, \enquote{hegemonic consensus}); \item Symmetric phase ($c_{\min} = 1/q$): all $q$ communities equally populated, no dominant opinion (sociologically, \enquote{democratic pluralism}); \item Reduced-symmetry phase ($0 < c_{\min} < 1/q$): $q-1$ equally populated opinions coexist with one emerging minority opinion; this phase vanishes at $T = 0$ (sociologically, \enquote{emergent marginalization}); \item Complete $(q-1)$-symmetry phase ($c_{\min} \to 0$): only $q-1$ communities persist with equal populations (sociologically, \enquote{cultural extinction}). \end{enumerate} Throughout the remainder of this paper, we use the physical phase names (symmetric, consensus, etc.) with sociological interpretations provided contextually.

-Since the energy contribution \eq{eq:flimpotc} has no singularities in $c$, the minima of the whole potential $f_\infty(c)$ is never reached at $c=0$ or $c=1$.
+Since the energy contribution (\cref{eq:reduced-potential-finf}) has no singularities in $c$, the minimum of the whole potential $f_\infty(c)$ is never reached at $c=0$ or $c=1$.
 Stepping a little away from the boundary $[0,1]$ might lower the potential $F_{\infty} = U_{\infty} - T S_{\infty}$ due to the increase of the entropy.
-Yet this difference can be barely noticeable (see \fig{fig:figure3}) and vanishes in the limit $T\to 0$.
+However, this entropy-driven difference is negligibly small (see \cref{fig:configurations-and-landscapes}) and vanishes in the limit $T \to 0$.

-In \fig{fig:figure4} we depict phase diagrams which realize the global minimum of the potential, controlled by different values of $q$.
-A richer phase structure is observed in the quadrant with $J_2 > 0$ (pair attraction, see \eq{eq:hamdef}) and $J_3 < 0$ (triadic repulsion).
+In \cref{fig:phase-diagrams-vs-q} we depict phase diagrams which realize the global minimum of the potential, controlled by different values of $q$.
+A richer phase structure is observed in the quadrant with $J_2 > 0$ (pair attraction, see \cref{eq:hamiltonian-r-body}) and $J_3 < 0$ (triadic repulsion).